Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Tammy from Udall, KS

 When I make a mistake when I copy something, I cut out the part of the paper that is blank.
 Any mail I get that has parts that have blank areas, I cut it out.
-I now have a drawer full of paper that I use for notes, shopping list etc.

 Don't throw away computer paper that has been used on one side!
 My kids love to use this paper for drawing, etc. Also, I use the paper in my computer printer when I print out things like grocery lists, eBay transactions, test print pages, etc. This save a lot of money and trees!